akhil-s-kumar/NRSC-Project-Feature-Identification-in-Remote-Sensing-Data-Using-Neural-Network-Model/Readme.md

 The next thing is reading each images and their respective masks.
 Python loads each file in a random way so, in order to make it in a ordered and structured manner we loop through each file in an pre-defined ordered manner.

-In orderd to get maximum features out of an image, we will make use of `patchify` library to split each images and their respective masks in a 256 x 256 (square) images and save it as a numpy array `image_dataset` and `mask_dataset`.
+In orderd to get maximum features out of an image, we will make use of `patchify` library to split each images and their respective masks in a 256 x 256 (square) images and save it as a numpy array `image_dataset` and `mask_dataset` respectively.

 Now, I used `random` function to plot a random image and its respective mask from `image_dataset` and `mask_dataset` to verify orginal image and it's ground truth mask image are same.